 - Ads push organic listings further down.

-- Other rich results (like “People Also Ask” or local packs) can reduce visibility.
+- Other rich results (like “People Also Ask” or local packs) often reduce visibility.

 5. Is Your Content Good Enough?